Post

 Exterior

-• Description/Symptoms: Rust spots on the body of the vehicle
+• Description/Symptoms: Rust bubbles appearing on the exterior paint near the wheel arches.

 • Recalls: None Found